froxlor/Documentation/security/README.md

 ## Supported Versions

-Our main and active version is currently 2.x.
+Our main and active version is currently **2.x**.
 It will receive maintenance and security updates periodically.
-The predecessor 0.10.x as the older version 0.9.x will not receive any kind of updates.
+The predecessor 0.10.x as well as the older version 0.9.x will not receive any kind of updates.
 Please update to [2.x](../general/update-guide).

 | Version | Supported                                                            |
 |---------|----------------------------------------------------------------------|